breadcat/blog.minskio.co.uk/content/quotes.md

 >In your opinion, which country contributed most to the defeat of Germany in 1945? <!-- IFOP poll -->

 >Incidentally, my name is Ged&auml;chtnis <!-- fireball -->

+>Into the incinerator you go <!-- jonathan pie -->

 >Is almond a fruit? <!-- nailed it -->